paolobasso99/docker-webdav/README.md

 # docker-webdav

-A Nginx WebDAV docker image personalized to my needs.
+A simple Nginx WebDAV docker image.

 The image, and resulting container, is designed to run behind a reverse proxy to handle SSL and authentication.

-# Settings
+## Settings
 Mount the `/data` volume, for example `./path/to/dir:/data`, which is the root folder that nginx will serve for WebDAV content (`/data`).

 These are environment variables you can set, and what they do.